|

 -

-an application like MS Word or Paint, the commands are on a ribbon, which
+an application like MS Word or Paint, the commands are on a tabbed ribbon, which

 combines buttons, drop lists, palettes, and dialogs to make commands easier to find